Federal Criminal Investigations

 The Law Offices of Roderick C. White competently and aggressively represents individuals subpoenaed to appear before a federal grand jury.
 Contact us immediately for a free initial consultation before something is said or done that will have a negative effect on your ability to defend against future federal criminal charges.

 Lastly, the law enforcement agencies involved in federal criminal investigation differ from those typically conducting criminal matters ultimately prosecuted in state courts.
 These law enforcement agencies differ in more than name.
 Federal law enforcement agencies have more resources and their personnel typically have vastly more education, training, and experience.
-These agencies typically include the following:

 • Federal Bureau of Investigation (FBI)